wafibismail/exploring-cpp/README.md

     - use this for statically declared arrays only
     - for dynamic arrays, better to set size of array as the approximate maximum number of elements (allocated size) i.e. larger than needed - then use only part of it
       - with this method, a separate int variable keeping track of the number of values that are in use (effective size)
+- freeing memory
+  - delete ip;
+  - delete[] array;
+  - *if it's a linked list, delete recursively*
+- on choosing an implementation strategy w/ regard to efficiency
+  - *"One way to ensure that there are no hidden costs is to limit the implementation so that it relies only on the most primitive operations supported by the language"*
+    - example demonstrating this in CharStack implementation
+      - primitive array used as opposed to some abstract class e.g. Vector